OCBC Bank: Great Eastern Holdings

 In 2004, OCBC acquired Great Eastern Holdings (GEH) following a voluntary cash offer.
-GEH had $53.1 billion in assets and 3.8 million policyholders as at 30 September 2010.
+GEH had S$53.1 billion in assets and 3.8 million policyholders as at 30 September 2010.
 GEH operates two distribution channels – the tied agency force and bancassurance.
-The company also operates in China, Malaysia, Indonesia and Brunei.
+The company also operates in Malaysia, Indonesia and Brunei.
+In October 2024, OCBC upped its stake in insurance arm Great Eastern Holdings to 93.72% after making a privatisation bid for the insurer.

 Lion Global Investors (LGI)

-OCBC launched LGI in September 2005 following the merger of the asset management arms of OCBC Bank and Great Eastern Holdings.
-Lion Global Investors had total assets under management of about S$29.4 billion as at 30 September 2010.
+In September 2005, OCBC Asset Management Limited (the asset management arm of OCBC Bank) and Straits Lion Asset Management Limited (the asset management arm of Great Eastern) merged to form Lion Capital Management.
+In 2008, Lion Capital Management was renamed as Lion Global Investors.
+The Brunei Branch of Lion Global Investors also began operations.
+Lion Global Investors had total assets under management of S$69.9 billion as of 31 March 2023.

+Lion Global Investors Limited is 70% owned by Great Eastern Holdings Limited and 30% owned by Orient Holdings Private Limited, a wholly owned subsidiary of OCBC Bank.

 Bank of Singapore

-Bank of Singapore, (formerly ING Asia Private Bank), is a wholly owned private banking subsidiary of OCBC Bank.
-With a branch in Hong Kong and offices in Manila and Dubai, Bank of Singapore serves high-net-worth individuals and wealthy families of China, Europe, Hong Kong, Indonesia, Japan, Korea, Malaysia, the Middle East, the Philippines, Singapore, Taiwan, and Thailand, as well as global Non-Resident Indians.
-OCBC acquired ING Asia Private Bank on 29 January 2010 and renamed it Bank of Singapore.
+Bank of Singapore, (formerly ING Asia Private Bank), is a wholly owned private banking subsidiary of OCBC.
+Following OCBC's acquisition of ING Asia Private Bank in October 2009, Bank of Singapore was formed on 29 January 2010 from the combination of ING Asia Private Bank and OCBC Private Bank.
+With branches in Hong Kong and Dubai and a representative office in Makati City, Bank of Singapore serves high-net-worth individuals and wealthy families of Singapore, Indonesia, Malaysia, Philippines, mainland China, Hong Kong, Taiwan, the Middle East and Europe, as well as global Non-Resident Indians.

 Singapore Island Bank

-Singapore Island Bank Limited is a full-licensed bank and a wholly owned subsidiary of OCBC Bank.
-Singapore Island Bank has S$100 million in capital, and is governed under the Banking Laws and Regulation in Singapore.
-It houses finatiQ, which operates as an Internet bank.

-Singapore Island Bank was formerly known as Bank of Singapore, and OCBC acquired it in 2000.
-On 29 January 2010, OCBC Bank completed its acquisition of ING Asia Private Bank and renamed it Bank of Singapore.
-OCBC renamed the bank that housed finatiQ, Singapore Island Bank to differentiate these two separate businesses to avoid confusion.
+Singapore Island Bank was formerly known as Bank of Singapore which housed the division, finatiQ, set up by OCBC Bank in 2000 as a self-service online bank during the dot-com bubble.

+On 29 January 2010, OCBC completed its acquisition of ING Asia Private Bank and renamed it Bank of Singapore.
+Therefore, OCBC renamed the bank that housed finatiQ, Singapore Island Bank to differentiate these two separate businesses to avoid confusion.
+As an online-only service provider of OCBC Bank, finatiQ could no longer meet the growing needs of the bank's customers and had ceased business on 30 June 2011.